Vaccine Access at SHCS

 If you have a rash and do not require hospitalization, isolate at home until your rash is fully resolved, scabs have fallen off, and a fresh layer of intact skin has formed.

-Why Are Gay and Bisexual Cisgender Men Most Affected by the Current MPOX (Monkeypox) Outbreak?
+Why Are Gay and Bisexual Cisgender Men Most Affected by the Current Mpox Outbreak?

-Although the recent outbreaks in Europe and North America have occurred among gay and bisexual men, this is likely a result of coincidental contact with people who have MPOX at one or more recent crowded LGBTQ-focused events – resulting in a cluster of cases within the community (UCLA GSSPI).
+Although the recent outbreaks have occurred among gay and bisexual men, this is likely a result of coincidental contact with people who have mpox at one or more recent crowded LGBTQ-focused events – resulting in a cluster of cases within the community (UCLA GSSPI).

 *If you are a gay or bisexual man, check out UCLA’s resource: What Gay and Bisexual Men Need to Know about Monkeypox.